 Content Personalization

 Generic newsletters won’t make a great impression.
-Nowadays, email personalization goes beyond adding names—it’s about delivering content that feels tailor-made for your readers.
+Nowadays, email personalization goes beyond adding names.
+Your newsletter should feature interesting content that feels tailor-made for your readers.
+Utilize data like purchase history, location, or preferences to create relevant newsletters.

-- Send location-specific deals or events;
+- Localize your offer.
+Send location-specific deals or events;